-NEW INTERDISTRICT TRANSFER AGREEMENTS ACCEPTED FOR THE 2020-21 SCHOOL YEAR*
+NEW INTERDISTRICT TRANSFER AGREEMENTS ARE NO LONGER BEING ACCEPTED FOR THE 2020-21 SCHOOL YEAR

 For new students requesting new Inter-District Transfers – please submit any permits and supporting documents via email to Lisa Wallace at email@example.com.